surafel-a/guessing-game/README.md

 - Telegram: [surafel](https://t.me/surafel_a8)
 - Instagram: [surafel](https://instagram.com/surafel_a8)

-Thank you for visiting [Trillo - Project]!
+Thank you for visiting [Guessing Game - Project]!
 I hope you enjoy your experience.

 ---